What You Need to Know about Traveling with Pets

 The FAVN test is required by many rabies-free countries or regions in order for dogs and cats to qualify for a reduced quarantine period prior to entry.
 Some of these regions are Hawaii, Japan, Korea, Australia, Guam, New Zealand, and some islands in the Caribbean.
 Always check with the destination authority to verify pet importation requirements.

-Current FAVN turnaround time is 3 to 4 weeks with no expedite service.
+Current FAVN turnaround time is 3 to 4 weeks.
+There is no expedited service.

 If questions, call 785-532- 4483